SREB and Alabama

 “Your students may be able to recite a three-step method for finding slope from a given representation, but if they lack the deep conceptual knowledge of what the slope tells you and are unable to apply this in a practical situation, their knowledge is shallow and disconnected from other important mathematical ideas.” — Jillian Watson, Bottenfield Middle School, Adamsville

-Since the three-year effort began in the 2014-15 school year, this SREB professional development has reached Alabama educators in 115 schools in 24 districts.
+During the 2016-17 school year, this SREB professional development reached Alabama educators in 162 schools.

-Alabama principals who have participated in training and coaching: 104
+Alabama teachers, principals and trainers who participated in training and coaching: 1,514

 These schools and educators were honored by SREB in July 2016: